madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 ### GET /api/data/user_history/{user_id}

 This endpoint returns the user's history.
 Requires API key for authentication.
+Can only return history for yourself.

 Request Headers
 ```